-The Building Capacity Project team facilitates, supports, and observes the community-led dementia inclusive programming in Vancouver and Thunder Bay.
-Through a developmental evaluation approach, the team is learning how to best support communities to engage people living with dementia, and move their ideas into action.
-By providing individually tailored support and establishing an implementation network based on its hub structure, the Vancouver team is helping its partners move forward.
-The Thunder Bay team is showing the benefits of a long-term process that builds from the base of the North West Dementia Working Group, established prior to the formal start of the Building Capacity Project.
-Together, the two teams are sharing learnings about how to create synergy between lived experience and grassroots community organizations.
+For the first four years of this project, The Building Capacity Project facilitated, supported, and observed the community-led dementia inclusive programming in Vancouver and Thunder Bay.
+Through a developmental evaluation approach, the team learned a great deal about how best to support communities to engage people living with dementia and move their ideas into action.
+By providing individually tailored support and establishing an implementation network based on its hub structure, the Vancouver team helped partners move forward.
+The Thunder Bay team really saw the benefits of a long-term process that built from the base of the North West Dementia Working Group, which was already established prior to the formal start of the Building Capacity Project.
+Together, the two teams shared learnings about how to create synergy between lived experience and grassroots community organizations.

 IMPACT OF COVID-19

-The pandemic meant the closure of many community programs this past year.
-But galvanized by the vision of more inclusive communities for people with dementia, both the Vancouver and Thunder Bay teams have endeavoured to pursue their goals and plans.
+The pandemic meant the closure of many community programs during the first phase of this project.
+But galvanized by the vision of more inclusive communities for people with dementia, both the Vancouver and Thunder Bay teams *endeavoured to pursue their goals and plans despite the obstacles.
 They embraced new safety measures for in-person gatherings and climbed steep learning curves to “go virtual” and find ways of getting outside safely.
-Despite a few time line delays, the project is thriving– an undeniable sign of the persistence, resilience, and tenacity of its communities.
+Despite a few timeline delays, the project is thriving—an undeniable sign of the persistence, resilience, and tenacity of its communities.

 A CASE FOR COMMUNITY ENGAGEMENT